How Are Lab-Grown Diamonds Made?

 Both methods of creating diamonds are effective and create a diamond with the same characteristics as a naturally formed diamond.
 It’s difficult to tell a lab-created diamond from a natural one with the naked eye.
 Once the diamonds are created, they are cut and placed in the jewelry setting.

-Just like naturally formed diamonds, lab-grown diamonds are graded based on cut, clarity, color, and carats.
+Just like naturally formed diamonds, lab-grown diamonds are graded based on cut, clarity, color, and carat.
 There are multiple labs that are used for grading diamonds, but all labs have basically the same process for grading.
 Some gemology labs will have their own system for grading, but typically, the 4-Cs are the standard.

 Several gemologists within the lab will grade the diamond individually.
 Then the grades are combined, and the final grade is determined from the compilation of independent grades.
 The labs use this process in an attempt to give unbiased grades to each gem.
 If a diamond gets sent back for regrading, it might receive a different grade the second time even if it’s returned to the same lab.